metabase/metabase/docs/developers-guide/driver-changelog.md

   clause (equivalent of SQL `lead` and `lag` functions).
 This is enabled by default for `:sql` and `:sql-jdbc`-based drivers.
 Other drivers should add an implementation for this clause and enable the feature flag.

+- `:type/field-values-unsupported` was added in `metabase.types` namespace.
+It is used in field values computation logic, to determine whether a specific field should have its field values computed or not.
+At the time of writing that is performed in `metabase.models.field-values/field-should-have-field-values?`.
+Deriving from it, driver developers have a way to out of field values computation for fields that are incompatible with the query used for computation.
+Example could be Druid's `COMPLEX<JSON>` database type fields.
+See the `:druid-jdbc` implementation of `sql-jdbc.sync/database-type->base-type` in the `metabase.driver.druid-jdbc` and derivations in the `metabase.types` namespace for an example.

 ## Metabase 0.49.1

 - Another driver feature has been added: `describe-fields`.
 If a driver opts-in to supporting this feature, The